zhwa/mlir-example/book/Chapter-04-Bufferization.md

 ### Passes 5-7: Progressive Lowering to LLVM

 After bufferization, the remaining passes lower from high-level memref/linalg operations to low-level LLVM IR.
-We covered this in Chapter 3, but here's a quick recap in the context of bufferization:
+We covered these transformations in detail in Chapter 3 when discussing MLIR's pass infrastructure and progressive lowering.
+Here's a quick recap in the context of bufferization:

 **Pass 5: Linalg → Loops**
 ```mlir